TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 Here's an example that mocks out the 'fooble' module.

-    >>> import sys
+    >>> agiza sys
     >>> mock = Mock()
     >>> with patch.dict('sys.modules', {'fooble': mock}):
-    ...    import fooble
+    ...    agiza fooble
     ...    fooble.blob()
     ...
     <Mock name='mock.blob()' id='...'>
     >>> assert 'fooble' not in sys.modules
     >>> mock.blob.assert_called_once_with()

-As you can see the ``import fooble`` succeeds, but on exit there is no 'fooble' left in :data:`sys.modules`.
+As you can see the ``agiza fooble`` succeeds, but on exit there is no 'fooble' left in :data:`sys.modules`.

-This also works for the ``from module import name`` form:
+This also works for the ``kutoka module agiza name`` form:

     >>> mock = Mock()
     >>> with patch.dict('sys.modules', {'fooble': mock}):
-    ...    from fooble import blob
+    ...    kutoka fooble agiza blob
     ...    blob.blip()
     ...
     <Mock name='mock.blob.blip()' id='...'>